Last Updated on

 You will need to know how long it takes for you to complete a project and calculate how much it costs for electricity, heat, water, and any office supplies that you use.

 A simple way to calculate how much the electricity, water, and heat costs is to figure how much you pay per hour for each, then multiply that number by how many hours it took you to complete the project.

-You will also want to be aware of the economy.
-Is the economy up or down?
-Is unemployment high or low?
-The economy will have a large impact on your sales and should be considered when deciding on a pricing strategy.
+The economy will have a large impact on your sales and should also be considered when deciding on a pricing strategy.